-Get up and move
+1. Get up and move

 If you were at the office all day, you wouldn’t sit in your chair and go nowhere.
 You would get up and walk around.
 You might go to a conference room, stop by someone’s desk, go downstairs to another floor, grab a cold drink from the break room.
 But, many of the work at home crowd tend to stay in the same spot all day long.
 Just because you work at home doesn’t mean you should be tied to your desk or confined to the walls of your home office.
-Looking at the same four walls can be maddening, even if your place looks like something straight outta West Elm or Crate and Barrel.
+Staring at the same four walls can be maddening, even if your place looks like something straight out of West Elm or Crate and Barrel.
 So get up and move around, often.

-Add visual stimulation
+2. Add visual or audio stimulation

-Colleagues working in the office see people and watch things happen all day long.
+Colleagues working in the office see people, interact and watch things happen all day long.
 Why shouldn’t you?
-I’m not suggesting you watch binge-worthy shows on Netflix all day, nor try to keep up with a Law and Order plot, but you can have television on in the background.
-A channel of interest whether it’s a news outlet, Travel, HGTV, Discovery, or talk shows can provide much needed stimulation in your workday.
+I’m not suggesting you watch binge-worthy shows on Netflix all day, or crank up your sound system, but you can have television or sounds in the background.
+Whether it’s a news channel, Travel, HGTV, or Discovery, it can provide much needed visual stimulation in your workday.
 You may want tunes, tranquil spa-like sounds or white noise to drown out distractions of a noisy neighbor or street traffic.
 I turn on 70’s Disco music when writing or replying to emails.
 You know the conditions in which you work best, so choose accordingly.

-Have multiple work spaces
+3. Have multiple workspaces

-I also stand and work so I can get the blood flowing.
-If you don't have the bucks for an elevated setup, use your kitchen bar, or get a plastic storage bin (10” high for average height professionals like me) and improvise.
+I also like to stand and work.
+If you don't have the bucks for an elevated setup, use your kitchen bar, or get a plastic storage bin for your desk (10” high for average height professionals like me) and improvise.
 Beyond that, I take my laptop outside to the patio while I have morning coffee and do my daily planning.
 Weather permitting, I may be out there again, sans laptop for a mid-afternoon break.
 If it’s boring, mundane tasks (expense reports, or editing) I often work from the sofa and put my feet up.
 If you have an outdoor space at home, or common areas in your apartment, condo, use it.
 Starting your day outside is the perfect way to appreciate nature and life before the workday kicks in.
 Find your spaces and use them as your tasks warrant and your mood dictates.

-Interact with humans
+4. Interact with humans